-V. Conclusion
+V. CONCLUSION

 I have raised a number of worries about standard electoral representative systems and suggested that an alternative, the lottocratic alternative, might do better along two important outcome-regarding dimensions: responsiveness and good governance.
 I have highlighted some of the main benefits and concerns about the lottocratic system, and offered some possible lines of response.
 As noted above, some of these concerns turn on the particular scope and design of the lottocratic institutions.
-The largely untested status of lottocratic institutions-and the corresponding uncertainty regarding the promise and perils of those institutions would be wise.
+The largely untested status of lottocratic institutions-and the corresponding uncertainty regarding the promise and perils of those institutions-suggests that a piecemeal, small-steps, small-scale approach to introducing any such institutions would be wise.
 This also would provide an opportunity to study and to evaluate the strengths and weaknesses of these institutions.